MyNameBeJohn/Atoll-Island-Research/README.md

 It is worth noting that width is perpendicular to the motu and length is parrallel to the motu.
 - Format of the Inputs File (Replace discriptions with values):
 - Please note that all slopes must be floats (decimals).
 If you want a slope of 1 it must be 1.0.
 Everything else must be a whole number.
+- Example Input: Variable Name = Number (please remeber to put spaces surrounding the "=")
 	- offSl = Lenght of off shore deep water area.
 	- offSd = Off shore depth.
 	- offSlope = Off shore slope leading up to the reef flat.